Minsk Independence Day Parade: 2017

 Celebrated the 26th anniversary of independence.
 The mechanized column included T-72B combat tanks, BMP-2 infantry combat vehicles, BTR-80 armoured personnel carriers, and the Polonez Rocket Systems.
-On June 26, a tank that took part in that day's dress rehearsal crashed into a tree and knocked down a lamppost in Independence Avenue in Minsk.
+On 26 June, a tank that took part in that day's dress rehearsal crashed into a tree and knocked down a lamppost in Independence Avenue in Minsk.
 Belarusian tractors performed a ballet after the official parade.
 Breaking with a 5-year precedent, the military did not invite paratroopers from the Russian 76th Guards Air Assault Division to participate in the parade.
-Although no official reason was given, many have speculated that the division's involvement in the 2014 Annexation of Crimea by the Russian Federation and the ongoing involvement in the War in Donbass may have been a factor.
-Russia was instead represented by the Commander of the Russian Airborne Troops, Colonel General Andrey Serdyukov.
+Although no official reason was given, many have speculated that the division's involvement in the 2014 Annexation of Crimea by the Russian Federation and the ongoing involvement in the War in Donbas may have been a factor.
+Russia was instead represented by the Commander of the Russian Airborne Forces, Colonel General Andrey Serdyukov.

 2018

 Celebrated the 27th anniversary of independence as well as the 100th anniversary of the founding of the Belarusian Army.
 The parade included female cadets for the first time.
 Troops from the Chinese PLA Honour Guard took part in the parade for the first time with Russian troops making a return appearance.
 Belarus's Bogomol and Centaur unmanned ground systems also made their debut appearance at the parade.
 In commemoration of the 80th anniversary of the Minsk Suvorov Military School, a section of cadets from the school took part in the parade alongside the school's Corps of Drums as part of a full contingent of junior cadets from specialized lyceums of the Emergencies Ministry, the MVD and the armed forces.
 175 female cadets took part in the procession for the first time, including a cadet at the Military Academy who marched in the parade barefooted.